digitallawyer/openlegaldictionary/_definitions/capacity.md

 ---
 title: Capacity
 permalink: "/definitions/capacity.html"
-body: Legal capacity ls the attri-bute of a person who can acquire new rights, or transfer rights, or assume duties, accord-ing to the mere dictates of his own will, as manifested in juristic acts, without any restraint or hindrance arising from his status or legal condition
+body: Legal capacity is the attri-bute of a person who can acquire new rights, or transfer rights, or assume duties, accord-ing to the mere dictates of his own will, as manifested in juristic acts, without any restraint or hindrance arising from his status or legal condition